OpenGrade

 Right to Erasure

-Delete check records containing the tenant's email on request
+Delete check records containing the applicant's email on request

 Auto-Expiry